 As of the date of this prospectus, our executive officers, directors, and affiliated parties beneficially own approximately 93 % of our common stock.
-Assuming all of the \$1,000,000 Units are sold in our concurrent public offering (but not assuming the exercise of the warrant component of the Units), our executive officers, directors, and affiliated persons will beneficially own approximately 89% of our common stock.
+Assuming all of the \$1,000,000 Units are sold in the Offering (but not assuming the exercise of the warrant component of the Units), our executive officers, directors, and affiliated persons will beneficially own approximately 89% of our common stock.
 As a result, our executive officers, directors and affiliated parties will have significant influence to: